AdrienLemaire/fandekasp.github.io/_drafts/2015-08-01-analysing-the-pomodoro-technique.md

 * Notions relating to structuring objectives and activities incrementally (Gilb)

-Process:

-* **Planning** (at the start of the day) to decide on the day's activities
-* **Tracking** (throughout the day) to gather raw data on the effort expended and other metrics of interest
-* **Recording** (at the end of the day) to compile an archive of daily observations
-* **Processing** (and the end of the day) to transform raw data into information
-* **Visualizing** (at the end of the day) to present the information in a format that facilitates understanding and clarifies paths to improvement.
-1 iteration <= 1 day

-Tools:

-* A **timer**
-* A **Todo Today Sheet**
-    * heading: place, date, author
-    * list of things to do during the day, ordered by priority
-    * section "Unplanned & Urgent Activities" (updated during the day, can modify the day's plan)
-* **Activity Inventory Sheet**
-    * heading with author's name
-    * number of lines where activities are noted down as they come up.
-At the end of the day, completed activities are checked off.
-* A **Records Sheet** (recording, processnig, visualizing): set of raw data needed to produce pertinent reports and graphics.
-Includes date, description, number of pomodoros worth of effort needed to accomplish a task.
-Updated once a day in the evening.

 Traditional pomodoro: 30 min (25 min work + 5 min break).
 This is an atomic unit of time, indivisible.
 If a pomodoro is interrupted, it should be considered